nikxco/mashreq/readme.md

 All apps supports 4 locales (Arabic, English, French, and Hindi) based on selected country.

+RTL Layout can also be implemented for Arabic Locale but skipped for now intentionally.

 **United States of America (English locale)** is default selection.